 The S23 Ultra and the S23 have broadly the same video specifications, with both offering 8K and 4K video options.
 Obviously there are differences when it comes down to the sensor hardware used to capture video but, once again, in practice it is hard to discern any obvious differences between them here.

 For those who will take a lot of videos at 10x zoom then the S23 Ultra will be the better device.
-For most people, there’s very little to choose between the two.
+For most people, there’s very little to choose between them.

 Samsung Galaxy S23 Ultra vs Samsung Galaxy S23: Screen and Design